 Bringing Italy Home

-Though it is easier to grab some at the store for those of us who like to have fun in the kitchen, our homemade limoncello recipe will be fun to make.
+Though grabbing some at the store is easier for those who like to have fun in the kitchen, our homemade limoncello recipe will be fun to make.
 It is an easy recipe with few ingredients.
 The most crucial part is your lemons need to be organic, so visit your local Whole Foods or other organic markets.
 Homemade versions make unique and personal gifts too.
 Find a cool container for the limoncello, add two small liquor glasses, and you have an elegant gift for birthdays, anniversaries, and holidays.
 Or plan ahead and serve it to cap off your gourmet dinner.

 The one aspect of making the homemade limoncello recipe is you need a bit of patience.
 Usually, it is about a 28-35 day process from start to finish.
 The longer it sits, the better.
 Wait it out, though; it will be worth it.

-Want to learn more about the history Limoncello?
-Check out our post of Limoncello which was our December Libation of the World
+Want to learn more about the history of Limoncello?
+Check out our post on Limoncello, one of our Libations of the World

 - Peeler or microplane zester.
 (I used a Le Creuset swivel peeler, as seen in the pic, that worked beautifully.
 They run about $14 directly from Le Creuset)